aws-samples/aws-blockchain-node-runners/lib/bsc/README.md

    cd lib/bsc
    pwd
    cp ./sample-configs/.env-sample-full .env
-   vim .env
+   nano .env
    ```
    > **IMPORTANT**:
-   > 1. If you want to set your own `BSC_SNAPSHOTS_URI`, check this GitHub: https://github.com/48Club/bsc-snapshots, and use Geth full node link.
+   > 1. By default we use the latest Geth Fullnode snapshot from [48 Club](https://github.com/48Club/bsc-snapshots/blob/main/data.json) If you want to set your own `BSC_SNAPSHOTS_URI`, check this GitHub: https://github.com/48Club/bsc-snapshots, and use Geth full node link.

 4. Deploy common components such as IAM role